hobyst/flmidi-101/CONTRIBUTING.md

   - **Exercises:** Articles to practice stuff learned in the guide.
 Articles on this section might get referenced at the end of each theory article.

 Throughout the guide, hardware-specifics should be skipped when possible.
-Rather than stating which device is going to be used to explain a topic and then just write the entire article around that specific device, the guide should focus on the actual knowledge so people can then apply it indifferently of which device they have by giving hardware-agnostic instructions.
+Rather than stating which device is going to be used to explain a topic and then just write the entire article around that specific device, the guide should focus on the actual knowledge so people can then apply it indifferently of which device they have by giving hardware-agnostic instructions and arbitrary MIDI values will be used instead to make the explanation more easier to be applied for other MIDI devices

 Example of a bad practice: